 Unless otherwise explicitly stated, all assignments should be submitted to the Virtual Learning Environment (VLE) using Turnitin on the relevant assignment submission portal for the course the assignment is being submitted for.
 For example, a BA1 student would like to submit their Foundations essay 1.
 To do so, they would log on to the VLE using their Courtauld email address and password, go to the Foundations course page, find the ‘assignment submissions’ page and click on the Turnitin portal for essay 1.

-What happens if I have trouble with submitting my work on Turnitin?
+35. What happens if I have trouble submitting my work on Turnitin?

-How long does it take for my assignments/exams to be marked and my grades to be given to me?
+36. How long does it take for my assignments/exams to be marked and for marks and feedback to be provided to me?

 Your class teacher has 14 days from the submission deadline to mark assignments/exams and return marks/feedback to SAS/ students.
 Although this doesn’t happen often, in cases where there is a delay in returning marks for whatever reason, the class teacher will inform SAS and the relevant Programme Administrator will update their cohort of students.
 As work is submitted on the VLE, marks and feedback will, ordinarily, be displayed on the VLE.